Build Better: Strengthening Services & Systems

 Our Progress and Accountability

-The City has consistently communicated since the February 2024 cybersecurity incident, providing updates on system improvements, transformation work and ongoing progress.
+The City has consistently communicated since the February 2024 cybersecurity incident, providing updates on system improvements, governance changes, organizational readiness, modernization work and ongoing progress.

 These updates, including Council reports, media releases and public materials, are available below in the Resources section and demonstrate the City’s commitment to transparency and ongoing communication.